MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ### Step 1: Sign up for Power Apps and create an environment

-If you don't have already have Power Apps, sign up for Power Apps and purchase an appropriate license.
+If you don't already have Power Apps, sign up for Power Apps and purchase an appropriate license.

 More information: